Mulanje District

 Mulanje is a district in the Southern Region of Malawi.
-The capital is Mulanje.
+Its capital is Mulanje.
 The district covers an area of 2,056 km.² and has a population of 428,322.
-It is also known for its tea growing industry and Mount Mulanje which is one of the highest peaks in Southern Africa.
+It is also known for its tea-growing industry and Mount Mulanje, one of the highest peaks in Southern Africa.

 Demographics

 At the time of the 2018 Census of Malawi, the distribution of the population of Mulanje District by ethnic group was as follows: